In our first episode, we talk about

 Who is writing and talking here?

 We’re Alexander Schacht and Benjamin Piske.
-We create and edit the content, in addition to managing our work lives, home lives and being continuous learners.
+We create and edit the content, managing our work lives, home lives and being continuous learners.
 We invite you to come and learn along with us to work more effectively, lead courageously, and solve problems innovatively.

 Alexander Schacht